 For primary care patients, most referrals originate in our office and must be approved by one of our physicians.
 The physician may ask to see you first before referring you to a specialist.

 We require at least 72 hours for non-emergency referrals.
 Please call the office with your request during regular office hours and have your insurance information available.
 If you fail to request a referral at least 72 hours in advance of your specialist appointment or test, you may have to reschedule your appointment.
 Most referrals are produced electronically and a paper copy is not needed to take with you to your appointment.
 If your specialist requires a paper copy, please notify our office at least 3 days in advance of your appointment so you may pick it up.

 If a specialist requires any diagnostic tests, you may need to obtain a referral and authorization from our office.
-Be ready to provide us with the name and phone number of the specialist, diagnosis and ICD-9 code, number of visits required, and where the procedure is taking place.
+Be ready to provide us with the name and phone number of the specialist, number of visits required, and where the procedure is taking place.

 Referrals are valid for only a specific period of time.
 Please check with your insurance company for specific instructions regarding coverage.

 In order for us to give your child the best care possible, it is essential that a parent or legal guardian accompany your child to office visits.
 If this is not possible, we need a letter signed and dated by the parent/legal guardian giving us permission to provide the child with care and/or immunizations.

 We are employed by Capital Health and utilize the medical services that are provided at the health system's two hospitals - Capital Health Regional Medical Center and Capital Health Medical Center - Hopewell.
 This provides our patients with access to the area's most advanced medical services, including neurosciences, digestive health, level II trauma care, Mercer County's only regional perinatal center (including the area's only level III Neonatal Intensive Care Unit), pediatric emergency services, oncology and much more.